Swabian Potato Salad

 Peeled and sliced boiled potatoes.

-Step 1: Start by boiling the potatoes in salted water until tender.
+Step 1: Boil the potatoes in salted water until tender.
 Allow the potatoes to cool slightly, then peel with your hands (the skin should come off quite easily) and slice into thin rounds.

 Vinegar, broth, chopped onions and dijon mustard in small saucepan.

-Step 2: Now it’s time to make the Swabian potato salad dressing!
+Step 2: Make the dressing.
 Combine the finely diced onion, beef broth, white wine vinegar and dijon mustard in a small saucepan.
 Season generously with salt and bring to a slight boil.
 As soon as the mixture begins to boil, pour it over the sliced potatoes.

 Sliced potatoes marinating in vinegar, broth, mustard and onions.